 There was one downside to having caught them live, though.
 The way the festival was set up this year, a series of up and down stairs had to be crossed to go from the main stages to the smaller ones.
 A very (very, very, very!) poor organizational decision.
 The stairs were continuously clogged, there was shoving and pushing and all the great things that come along with a big crowd and it took roughly 40 minutes to cross back to the main stages.
 All that can be said is OY!

-Another high point, Scotland’s Franz Ferdinand.
+Another high point of Osheaga, Scotland’s Franz Ferdinand.
 They were all the rage back in the early 2000s, as most will recall, and then things went rather quiet.
 But about five minutes into their set, they managed to remind past fans like myself why they rocked the charts the way they did, showing off that they’ve lost none of their magic.
 I’m sure some new fans were made in the process too and I’d love to see these guys make a real serious comeback and explode back onto the scene.
 I’m sure they’d be welcomed with open arms.

 Speaking of Scotland, American-based Garbage, who just so happen to have a Scottish frontwoman, also brought it, although maybe not as well as Franz Ferdinand, throwing it back to the good ol’ ‘90s, a time when gritty rock reigned supreme.
 Bravo indeed.